 Why the need for female rehab in Islamabad Pakistan was felt?

 Female rehab in Rawalpindi Pakistan — which allows only females to engage in the program — is particularly therapeutic for those who may be uncomfortable in a residential environment with men or who may benefit from help and interactions with other women in recovery.
-This was the drive behind setting a center for women.
+This was the drive behind setting a rehab center for women in Lahore and Islamabad.

 The purpose of this rehab is to provide a secure facility for women to feel at ease and feel comfortable enough to address their addiction or overcome psychiatric problems.
 In certain cases, a mixed atmosphere can impede the chances of rehabilitation, as individuals can feel awkward addressing their current condition and emotional causes in such circumstances.